 Unbelievable story.

-We'll have more with uh former Army first lieutenant Michael Bahena and his mother, and also John Richter is uh with us as well as the president yesterday signing an executive grant of clemency of full pardon for the issues we've just been talking about.
+We'll have more with former Army First Lieutenant Michael Bahanna and his mother, and also John Richter is with us as well as the president yesterday signing an executive grant of clemency, a full pardon for the issues we've just been talking about.

 We'll have more on the other side.

-He'll also join us on TV tonight on Hannity Nine Eastern on the Fox News Channel.
+He'll also join us on TV tonight on Hannity 9 Eastern on the Fox News channel.

-All right, as we continue with former Army First Lieutenant Michael Bahena and his mom Vicky Behenna and John Richter are with us as they have now the president yesterday granting now.
+All right, as we continue with former Army First Lieutenant Michael Bahanna and his mom, Vicki Bahanna and John Richter are with us as they have now the president yesterday granting.

-You know, uh John, I do like the innocence project and and uh Barry Sheck has actually convinced me, unless there's a video of a murder and somebody getting the death penalty, we've made so many stupid mistakes and some political and some over-aggressive prosecutors.
+You know, John, I do like the Innocence Project, and Barry Scheck has actually convinced me, unless there's a video of a murder and somebody getting the death penalty, we've made so many stupid mistakes and some political and some over-aggressive prosecutors.

-I'm not supporting the death penalty unless we got a video.
+I'm not supporting the death penalty unless we've got a video.

 Hey, Sean.

-Um I've had the honor of representing Michael through this pardon process and serving as his as his uh lawyer in this pardon process, and as a former United States attorney and former head of the criminal division, I can tell you personally that uh the actions of the prosecution in this case violate all decent standards uh for fair prosecution of a defendant.
+And as a former United States attorney and former head of the criminal division, I can tell you personally that the actions of the prosecution in this case violate all decent standards for fair prosecution of a defendant.

-We're second guessing what they do, and we're putting handcuffs on them and and rules of engagement that are obscene that puts their lives in jeopardy.
+We're second-guessing what they do, and we're putting handcuffs on them and rules of engagement that are obscene that puts their lives in jeopardy.

-I mean, you know, uh when I hear Michael's story about you know his friends being blown up by IEDs, You know, put yourself in his position, and you this is the guy you believe has the information about where those explosives are coming from.
+I mean, you know, when I hear Michael's story about, you know, his friends being blown up by IEDs, you know, put yourself in his position, and this is the guy you believe has the information about where those explosives are coming from.

-I'm sorry, I'm not gonna be polite asking the guy that has the answer to that question to that we can save American lives with.
+I'm sorry, I'm not going to be polite asking the guy that has the answer to that question that we can save American lives with.

 That's not a moment to be polite.